SebISU/MultiprocessGame/README.md

-# master multithreading and multiprocessing in c
+# Multithreading and multiprocessing console game